nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `deleteleave INDEX d/DATE`

 Examples:
-* `list s-` followed by `deleteleave 2 d/09/09/2020` deletes the leave record of which the given date coincides with from the 2nd person in shown list.
+* `list s-` followed by `dell 2 d/09/09/2020` deletes the leave record of which the given date coincides with from the 2nd person in shown list.
 * `find s- Betsy` followed by `dell 1 d/09/09/2020` deletes the leave from the 1st person in the results of the `find s-` command.
-* `deleteleave 2 d/09/09/2020`
+* `delleave 2 d/09/09/2020`

 ### 3.4.
 Applicant commands